Are you looking to set up a backup solution for WordPress?

 Because UpdraftPlus is free, it’s a popular choice among users.
-However you can upgrade to UpdraftPlus Premium to access premium addons such as Website Migrator, UpdraftVault, priority support, and molre options.
+However, you can upgrade to UpdraftPlus Premium to access premium add-ons such as Website Migrator, UpdraftVault, priority support, and more options.
 The premium option costs $70 per year.

-If you want real-time backups, unlimited storage, and don’t want to pay a third-party storage service like Dropbox, then we recommend using VaultPress instead.
-This is what we use on WPBeginner.
+If you want real-time backups and unlimited storage and don’t want to pay for a third-party storage service like Dropbox, then we also recommend using Jetpack VaultPress Backup.

 Backups allow you to recover your website in an emergency.
-However, they cannot protect your website against common security threats like hacking, malware, code injection, etc.
+However, they cannot protect your website against common security threats like hacking, malware, and code injection.

-At WPBeginner, we use Sucuri to protect our site (see how Sucuri helped us block 450,000 WordPress attacks).
+At WPBeginner, we use Sucuri to protect our site.
+You can read about how Sucuri helped us block 450,000 WordPress attacks.

 You need to make sure that your WordPress site is secure.
 Follow the instructions in our ultimate WordPress security guide to strengthen your WordPress security.

 We hope this tutorial helped you learn how to easily back up and restore WordPress sites with UpdraftPlus.
 You may also want to see our guide on how to set up Google Analytics for your WordPress site or our expert picks for the best Instagram plugins.